perses/perses/docs/user-guides/configuration.md

   # The secret key used to encrypt and decrypt sensitive data stored in the database such as the password of the basic auth for a datasource.
   # Note that if it is not provided, it will use a default value.
-  # When Perses is used in a multi instance mode, you should provide the key.
+  # On a production instance, you should set this key.
-  # Otherwise, each instance will have a different key and therefore won't be able to decrypt what the other is encrypting.
   # Also note the key must be at least 32 bytes long.
   [ encryption_key: <secret> ]